datacarpentry/spreadsheet-ecology-lesson/_episodes/01-format-data.md

 spatial layout of data and fields to convey information.
-As humans, we can (usually) interpret these things, but computers don't view information the same way, and unless we explain to the computer what every single thing means (and that can be hard!), it will not be able to see how our data fit together.
+As humans, we can (usually) interpret these things, but computers don't view information the same way, and unless we explain to the computer what every single thing means (and that can be hard!), it will not be able to see how our data fits together.

 Using the power of computers, we can manage and analyze data in much more